Jill Jones: Early music career

-Jill recorded numerous demo tracks in London in the late 1980s, including the tracks "Deep Kiss", "Unattainable Love", "Long Time", "Red", "White Dogs" & "Tango", among others.
+Jones recorded numerous demo tracks in London in the late 1980s, including the tracks "Deep Kiss", "Unattainable Love", "Long Time", "Red", "White Dogs" & "Tango", among others.
 In 1989, she contributed a song ("The Ground You Walk On") to the soundtrack for the film Earth Girls Are Easy.

 Several demos were recorded for a second album on Paisley Park, and a video was filmed for the track "Boom Boom", but an album never surfaced.
 In 1993, she released the dance single "Bald" on Flying Records.

-Jones also did backing vocals for Apollonia 6 and recorded the Prince-written single "G-Spot".
-She also sang lead vocals on Japanese artist Ryuichi Sakamoto's single "You Do Me" from his 1990 album Beauty, and contributed a version of Blondie's "Call Me" to a Giorgio Moroder tribute album.
+Jones also did backing vocals for Apollonia 6 and recorded the Prince-written single "G-Spot", which was remixed for a 12" release by Blondie's Jimmy Destri.
+She also sang lead vocals on Japanese artist Ryuichi Sakamoto's single "You Do Me" from his 1990 album Beauty.
 In addition, Jones wrote and co-produced the song "The Great Pretender" for Lisa Lisa.
 She was also lead vocalist for the band Baby Mother, who recorded an album in 1995 for London Records, which remains unreleased.
-In 1996, she toured performing co-lead vocals as part of Chic with Nile Rodgers and Bernard Edwards before his death, and can be heard on the 1999 Chic release "Live at the Budokan".
+In 1996, she toured performing co-lead vocals as part of Chic with Nile Rodgers and Bernard Edwards before Edwards' death, and can be heard on the 1999 Chic releaseLive at the Budokan.

 The Prince song "She's Always in My Hair", a B-side to the single "Raspberry Beret" (1985), was written about Jones.

-Though Prince aided in the production of her first album, there was no input from Prince on the second one, which was more pop-rock oriented.
+Though Prince aided in the production of her first album, there was no input from Prince on the sessions for Jones' intended second album, which was more pop-rock oriented.
 From 2001 to the present, Jones has been performing acoustic rock as well as producing edgy and modern dance tracks.

 She is also featured in the unreleased Vanity 6 song "Vibrator".
 In this song, she does a skit in a department store where Vanity goes to get batteries for her vibrator.
 Prince is also in the skit.